szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 Let's say we wanted to set our joke apart from the header text a bit.
 Let's add a border around the joke text and provide it with a different background and font color.
 Let's also add a second joke to the page.

 There are several ways we could do this, but the best might be to use a _flexbox_.
-Flexbox is a method to layout elements in a way that is more efficient than using absolute positioning, or manually figuring out height, width, and dimensions.
-It is a way to allow for a dynamic positioning of elements on a page.
+Flexbox is a method to lay out elements in a way that is more efficient than using absolute positioning (or manually figuring out height, width, and dimensions of the page).
+It is a way to allow for a dynamic positioning of elements on a particular page.
 This layout also makes elements responsive, which means that the elements change their behavior according to the kind of device displaying them.
 No matter if you are viewing the page on a mobile phone or a computer monitor, the elements will be provided with appropriate position and symmetry.
-In general, flexbox is one of the best methods for vertically (and horizontally) centering text since it’s responsive and doesn’t require margin calculations.
+In general, flexbox is one of the best methods for vertically and horizontally centering elements because it’s responsive and doesn’t require margin calculations.

 Let's start by creating a new section in our HTML file, and adding a new `id` of `joke` to designate it as the joke section.
 I'll also add a new bad joke, this time at the expense of academics: